Ashley-Cause/GlassFox/README.md

 # GlassFox
-Firefox Theme for macOS which makes the browser fully transparent through some questionable styling choices.
+GlassFox is my custom Firefox Theme for macOS which makes the browser fully transparent through some questionable styling choices.
 In progress-ish in that its not a perfect overhaul, but I probably won't really add to it much as I've not got time to maintain it really.

 <img width="1710" alt="image" src="https://github.com/user-attachments/assets/f776e6d4-4d23-44e2-8892-0f5211200c56">